Chart Color Schemes

 The level of residential development activity in Marsden Park - Shanes Park was found to be higher than 90% of real estate markets across the country

-Marsden Park-Shanes Park has seen approximately 968 dwelling approvals per year.
-Over the past five financial years, from FY21 to FY25, 4,842 homes were approved, with an additional 159 approved in FY26 so far.
-On average, 4.3 new residents arrive annually for each dwelling constructed during these years.
+Marsden Park - Shanes Park has seen approximately 968 dwelling approvals annually.
+Over the past five financial years, from FY21 to FY25, around 4,842 homes have been approved, with an additional 197 approved in FY26 so far.
+This results in about 4.3 new residents arriving per year for each dwelling constructed over these five years, indicating high demand outstripping supply.

 Frequently Asked Questions - Development